 Emotions run high in courtrooms, especially when decisions and verdicts can be life-altering.
 Still, courtroom decorum requires all parties to refrain from gestures, facial expressions, or outbursts.

 In 2010, Texas District Court Judge George Gallagher jailed defendant Robert Washington – and his mother – for contempt of court after they whooped and hollered after jurors acquitted him of murder.

-According to an Associated Press article, the defendant “did his celebration dance,” while his mother “jumped up and gave high-fives to the people around her.”
+According to the Associated Press, the defendant “did his celebration dance,” while his mother “jumped up and gave high-fives to the people around her.”